pauleripaulera/interactive-type/README.md

 # interactive-type
-web based application for mapping sound input to variable font used at https://type.christpaul.de
+web based application for mapping sound input to variable font. used at https://type.christpaul.de